FacundoVazquez/selehann/README.md

 # Setup

-#### Inside the folders backend and frontend there are the readme files about them setups.
+#### Inside backend and frontend folders there are the readme files about them setups.

 #